Industrial R&D Fellowships

 A fellowship may be held within the Canadian-based research facilities of any Canadian private-sector company eligible to host an IRDF.
 For further information, see the Guidelines for Organizations Participating in NSERC Industrial Training Programs.
 An IRDF may not be held outside of Canada.

-Host companies must have completed an Application (new or renewal) for Eligibility of Organizations to Participate in NSERC's IRDF Program, IPS Program and IUSRA Program (Form 183B) within the past three years.
+Host companies must have completed an Application (new or renewal) for Eligibility of Organizations to Participate in NSERC's Industrial R&D Fellowships Program, Industrial Postgraduate Scholarships Program and Experience Awards (Form 183B) within the past three years.
 A separate Form 183B must be completed for each individual subsidiary, branch, division or location of the company wanting to host a fellow.

 What is the salary for an IRDF?